oz123/awesome-c/README.md

 * [address-sanitizer][288] - A fast memory error detector.
 [Apache2.0][32].
 * [biicode][304] - A modern dependency manager for C. [Expat][11].
 * [c][276] - Compile and execute C "scripts" in one go on the command line.
 Also has shebang support.
 [Expat][11].
+* [C-Reduce][403] - A tool that takes a large C file with a property of interest and automatically produces a much smaller C file that has the same property.
+Intended to help create minimal bug-demonstrating cases in complex code.
+[3-clause BSD][6].
 * [c99sh][113] - Run C files using hash-bang.
 [FreeBSD][24].
 * [CBMC][309] - C Bounded Model Checker; a tool for verification of array bounds, pointer safety and user-specified assertions.
 [Original BSD][310].
 * [cdecl][348] - An online service to translate C declarations into English and vice versa.
 Public domain.
+* [cflow][404] - Analyzes a collection of C source files and prints a graph charting control flow in the program.
+[GNU GPLv3][41] or later.
 * [cinclude2dot][280] - Graphs include dependencies in a C project using Graphviz.
 Any GNU GPL version (due to underspecification in the file).
 * [Complexity][307] - A tool for measuring the complexity of C source code.
 [GNU GPLv3][41] or later.
 * [DDD][320] - A graphical front-end for a range of command-line debuggers.
 [GNU GPLv3][41] or later.